Religious and Medical Qualifications

 Fifth in the order of precedence of letters after the name are letters denoting membership of religious orders and medical qualifications.
 These follow Orders and Decorations conferred by the Crown, Royal Appointments, other Appointments (Queen's Counsel, Justice of the Peace and Deputy Lieutenant).
 All letters after the name are preceded by the abbreviation Bt (Baronet) - if applicable - and Esq.

-Letters for members of religious communities, when used, should be included, for example SJ.
-Some Members of the Order of St Benedict do not normally use the letters OSB as the prefix of 'Dom' is held to be sufficient identification.
+Letters for members of religious communities, when used, should be included, for example SJ (Society of Jesus).
+Some Members of the Order of St Benedict do not normally use the letters OSB, preferring the prefix ‘Dom’ or for a nun, ‘Dame’..

 Fellowships are given in all correspondence, such as FRCP and FRCS.
 Other qualifications are sometimes given, especially those which are the highest held.
 They are usually given when writing professionally.